Serving the Greater Philadelphia, New Jersey & Lehigh Valley areas1-833-548-8496

 However, to avoid excessive soil pressure on your foundation in the future, gravel and drainage tile may be installed to help avoid excessive soil pressure due to moisture.
 After backfilling, landscape details will be carefully restored.

 Here at BQ Basement Systems we take pride in our work ethic, so you can be sure that a job done by us will have your home left structurally sound and unblemished in both the interior and exterior environments.

 Each and every hole created from the previous soil anchor installation process will now be carefully filled in with the excavated soil and mechanically compressed.
 It's imperative that your soil is properly re-filled because a rushed or hurried fill can cause previous foundation problems to re-occur.
 That's why we train our foundation specialists to carefully replace the excavated sod and rake for a seamless blend with surrounding landscaping.

 Inside your home, all wall mounts can be covered completely with our attractive Hide-A-Way® Wall Anchor Covers to help the wall plates blend in with your basement finishing installation.

 If you're looking for a contractor who can repair your tilting or bowing foundation walls, BQ Basement Systems is here to help!
-Our in-house, certified foundation experts have warrantied solutions for making all kinds of foundation repairs, including straightening foundation walls.
+We offer warrantied solutions for making all kinds of foundation repairs, including straightening foundation walls.

 Your foundation repair expert can talk with you about your available options to quickly and effectively restore your foundation wall to its original, straight alignment.